Battle of Nedao

-The Battle of Nedao was a battle fought in Pannonia in 454 between the Huns and their former Germanic vassals.
+The Battle of Nedao was fought in Pannonia in AD 454 between the Huns and their former Germanic vassals.
 Nedao is believed to be a tributary of the Sava River.

 Battle

 After the death of Attila the Hun, allied forces of the subject peoples under the leadership of Ardaric, king of the Gepids, defeated the Hunnic forces of Ellac, the son of Attila, who had struggled with his brothers Ernak and Dengizich for supremacy after Attila's death.
 Ellac himself was killed in the battle.

 According to the 6th-century historian Jordanes: